Ham Radio 101 — The RF Engineering Behind the Signals

 - DC Grounded vs Open Antennas

-- Radiation Patterns (Elevation & Azimuth)
+- Radiation Patterns (Elevation & Azimuth) — takeoff angle intuition

-- Ground Systems & Radials (HF basics)
+- Ground Systems & Radials (verticals, return currents, real-earth models)

 The wire between your shack and antenna isn’t just a cable—it shapes how signals travel, leak, and even reflect back.
 Ladder line and coax each tell a very different story.